Having a dive computer will free you from having to worry about calculations of your nitrogen levels using complicated dive tables.

 - Some dive computers also have dot matrix screens which allow the divers to play games at decompression and safety stops (just to pass the time if they want)

-How to Select a Dive Computer
+How to Select the Best Dive Computer Watch

 1. Determine Your Level Of Experience